jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 R[rd] = pc + 4
 ```

-You must properly update any required entities in your code (e.g. the control unit, ControlTransfer unit, etc).
+You must properly update any required entities in your code (e.g. the control unit, JumpDetectionUnit unit, etc).
 Finally, you should wire up any necessary muxes.

 **HINT**: This instructions write to both PC and a register.
 Think of the data paths allowing both of them to be updated.

 ## Testing `jal`

-You can run the tests for changes you made for ControlTransfer in this part with the following command,
+You can run the tests for changes you made for JumpDetectionUnit in this part with the following command,

 ```
 sbt:dinocpu> Lab2 / testOnly dinocpu.NextPCJalTesterLab2